Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 ## How to Perform A/B Testing with Feature Flags

-To follow along with this tutorial, you will need access to an Unleash Instance which will be used to create and manage feature flags.
-Head over to our [Quick Start documentation](/quickstart) for options, including running locally, or using an [Unleash SaaS instance](https://www.getunleash.io/pricing?).
+To follow along with this tutorial, you need access to an Unleash instance to create and manage feature flags.
+Head over to our [Quick Start documentation](/quickstart) for options, including running locally or using an [Unleash SaaS instance](https://www.getunleash.io/pricing?).

 With Unleash set up, you can use your application to talk to Unleash through one of our [SDKs](/reference/sdks).